Ryan Carpenter (baseball)

-Ryan Nicholas Carpenter (born August 22, 1990) is an American professional baseball pitcher who is currently a free agent.
-He has played in Major League Baseball (MLB) for the Detroit Tigers and in the Chinese Professional Baseball League (CPBL) for the Rakuten Monkeys as well as in the Korea Baseball Organization for the Hanwha Eagles.
+Ryan Nicholas Carpenter (born August 22, 1990) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Detroit Tigers.
+He has also played in the Chinese Professional Baseball League (CPBL) for the Rakuten Monkeys as well as in the KBO League for the Hanwha Eagles.

 Career

 Carpenter was drafted by the Tampa Bay Rays in the 21st round of the 2008 Major League Baseball draft out of Cactus High School in Glendale, Arizona.
 He did not sign and played college baseball at Gonzaga University.
 In 2010 and 2011, he played collegiate summer baseball with the Orleans Firebirds of the Cape Cod Baseball League.

 Carpenter was again drafted by the Rays, this time in the seventh round of the 2011 MLB draft and signed.
 He was released by the Rays on March 21, 2014, and signed by the Colorado Rockies to a minor league contract on May 7.
 Carpenter remained in the Rockies minor league system until November 6, 2017, when he elected free agency.